 The Australian Institute of Sport (AIS) mission is to lead and enable a united and collaborative high performance system that supports Australian athletes to achieve international podium success.

-Over the past three years we have worked with approximately 14 sports and the NIN – one of the standout partnerships has been an 85 per cent reduction in injuries in Triathlon Australia’s HP program.
+During the past three years we have worked with approximately 14 sports and the National Institute Network (NIN) – one of the standout partnerships has been an 85 per cent reduction in injuries in Triathlon Australia’s HP program.

-Athlete Performance Health Program Objectives
+Performance Health Program Objectives

-The Athlete Performance Health was developed to provide support and expertise to sports and their athletes to increase the probability of athletes reaching peak performance and maintaining their health ahead of Olympic and Paralympic Games.
+Athlete Performance Health was developed to provide support and expertise to sports and their athletes to increase the probability of athletes reaching peak performance and maintaining their health ahead of Olympic and Paralympic Games.
 The Athlete Performance Health objectives are to: